warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

 Now that each side has sent their element, and received the other side's element, the SPAKE2 math gets us a secret shared element.
 However this isn't a key yet.
-The remainder of the protocol is responsible for leveraging this secret element and producing a proper shared key.
+The remainder of the protocol is responsible for leveraging this secret element in the production of a proper shared key.

 The secrecy of the shared key comes entirely from the secrecy of the shared element (the original password is also involved, to make the